 Just like their personality, a person’s work style is often ingrained and won’t be easily changed.
 Because of this, the key to good workplace diversity is recruitment, not development.
 You shouldn’t expect a person’s work style will change with time, even if a person tries to change it.
 So, if you notice a lot of one or two styles on your team—or a lack of one or two styles—it’s time to switch things up to diversify work styles.

-Lastly, after you’ve determined the work styles of your team members, you can start brainstorming ways of leveraging everyone’s individual strengths.
+Lastly, after you’ve determined the work styles of your team members, you can start brainstorming ways of leveraging everyone’s individual strengths and different work styles.
 Play to your coworker’s strengths.
 Manage your expectations for them in light of their different work styles.
 It’s unfair to constantly assign a Logical work style the tasks that the Supportive work style should be completing.
 And, your results won’t be as good as they would be if you were correctly assigning tasks to the appropriate person.

 Here are some helpful hints on what tasks you should assign to each of your group members based on their work style.